 - Students must pre-pregister.
 Please email or call Mrs. Karen Laurencell at 773-881-5371.

 - Marist offers four levels of math courses.

 - Marist offers 20 different math courses, including three Advanced Placement classes.

 - Marist’s Math Team is regularly a top contender at the State level.
-In 2014, the team finished third, and, has been the highest finishing Catholic school in Illinois for the past several years.
+In 2017, the team finished fifth in state and was the top Catholic school in Illinois.